Structure is Supervision: Multiview Masked Autoencoders for Radiology: Methods

 where $\hat{\bm{r}}^{(i)}_{vk}=h_{\psi}\left(r^{(i)}_{<k}, \bm{z}_v^{(i)}\right)\in\mathbb{R}^{|\mathcal{W}|}$ are the logits of the $k$-th token given the previous tokens $r^{(i)}_{<k}$ and the unmasked view embeddings $\bm{z}^{(i)}_v$, $\mathcal{W}$ the token vocabulary, $r^{(i)}_0$ is a padding token and

 We add this additional loss on top of the standard MVMAE loss and train MVMAE-V2T using

+Where $\gamma$ is the weighting term for the cross-entropy loss.
 This joint optimization ensures that complementary information from multiple projections contributes coherently to the text generation pretext, reinforcing the study-level structure inherent in clinical data.
 Our approach leverages radiology reports solely as structured, domain-specific supervision to guide the visual encoder toward disease-relevant semantics, without relying on text for downstream reasoning or prediction.

+Related vision--language pretraining methods such as SigLIP 2 \citep{tschannen2025siglip} also employ captioning-style objectives, but rely on symmetric image--text alignment and additional mechanisms such as distillation and global--local consistency.
+In contrast, MVMAE-V2T treats text solely as an auxiliary supervision signal and deliberately avoids explicit image--text alignment, reflecting the clinical setting in which reports are narrative descriptions of images rather than an independent modality.